Multimode Jahn-Teller Effect in Negatively Charged Nitrogen-Vacancy Center in Diamond

-Our calculations suggest that the observed vibrational modes in 2DES measurement have close ties to the JT effect in the excited states of the NV center.
-Most of them participate in the dynamical process of electron-phonon coupling and play an important role in the JT distortion.
-Our calculations also conform that the barrier between the minima in the APES is small enough for a thermally activated pseudo-rotation.
-Specific vibrational modes, like those at $32.1\ meV$ in 2DES\cite{Huxter13}, are exclusively found in distortion from saddle point to minimum in our calculations.
-This implies the allowing vibronic relaxation path (M-S-M-S-...) in the APES.
-Notably, recent AIMD simulations\cite{Ulbricht16} align well with our finding, with vibrational modes obtained from AIMD closely resembling those identified here.
-This corroborats the reliability and accuracy of the computational methodology employed in the present work.
-Furthermore, the method we employed can be extended to analyze the multi-mode JT effects in other defect centers, thus facilitating further study of their critical properties such as spin–orbital coupling, dephasing, and relaxation.
+Our calculations suggest that the observed vibrational modes in 2DES measurement are closely linked to the JT effect in the excited states of the NV center.
+Most of these modes actively participate in the electron-phonon coupling dynamics and play an crucial role in the JT distortion.
+We further find that the energy barrier between adjacent minima on the APES is sufficiently small to enable thermally activated pseudorotation.
+Notably, specific vibrational modes—such as the $32.1\ meV$ mode observed in 2DES\cite{Huxter13}—appear exclusively in the distortion pathway from the saddle point to the minimum in our calculations.
+This result supports the existence of an allowed vibronic relaxation sequence connecting neighboring minima via saddle points (M–S–M–S–…) on the APES.
+These findings are further corroborated by recent ab initio molecular dynamics (AIMD) simulations, which yield vibrational modes closely resembling those identified in the present work, thereby validating the reliability and accuracy of our computational approach.
+Moreover, the methodology developed here can be readily extended to investigate multimode JT effects in other defect centers, providing a general framework for studying key properties such as spin–orbital coupling, dephasing, and relaxation.

 \textit{Acknowledgments} Work at Ames Laboratory was supported by the US Department of Energy, Office of Science, Basic Energy Sciences, Division of Materials Science and Engineering, including a grant of computer time at the National Energy Research Scientific Computing Centre (NERSC) in Berkeley, CA. Ames Laboratory is operated for the U.S. DOE by Iowa State University under contract \# DE-AC02-07CH11358.
 J. H. Zhang was also supported by National Natural Science Foundation of China under Grant Nos.11204257, Natural Science Foundation of Hainan Province (121MS002, 122RC542), and the Research Start-up Fund Project of Hainan University (KYQD(ZR)-21066).
 Z. Z. Zhu was supported by the National Natural Science Foundation of China under Grant Nos.
 21233004.
-This work is part of the research programme NWO QuTech Physics Funding (QTECH, programme 172) with project number 16QTECH02, which is (partly) financed by the Dutch Research Council (NWO).
+V. V. Dobrovitski was also supported by the research programme NWO QuTech Physics Funding (QTECH, programme 172) with project number 16QTECH02, which is (partly) financed by the Dutch Research Council (NWO).